 Income Report March 2014 to March 2015

-OK so, finally, finally, finally… Below is a list of the income streams that I’ve been able to create through Magnet4Blogging.
+OK so, finally, finally, finally… Below is a list of the income streams that I’ve been able to create through Magnet4Blogging in the first year.

-Most of my income came from writing detailed online reviews.
+Most of the passive income came from my online reviews.

 Here’s my affiliate disclaimer very quickly:

-Disclaimer: The following income report/list may contain affiliate links.
+Disclaimer: This income report may contain affiliate links.
 If you click on any of these links and make a purchase of a product or service, I will be paid a small commission, but, at no additional charge to you.
-It literally doesn’t cost you anymore to use my links, however you’re not obliged to use them.
+It literally doesn’t cost you anymore to use my links, however, you’re not obliged to use them.
 If you do use them, I’d like to thank you for your support, I appreciate you.
 I also want you to know that I would never use or even recommend products or services that I don’t 100% trust.

 In brackets is the income generated in the last 3 months or Quarter 1 of 2015.